MarkFChavez/mrkjlchvz.github.io/_posts/2017-05-28-hidden-complexity-of-ruby.md

 It's about time to step up and stop blaming `ruby` for whatever problems that we have.
 Because it is a language that scales and performs very well just like any other languages.

-We can start by understanding how Ruby's GC works.
+Maybe it's a good start by understanding how Ruby's GC works.
 Or learn how to benchmark effectively.
-Let's know when and when not to use `ActiveRecord` for our queries and many more!
+We should know when and when not to use `ActiveRecord` queries.
+And most importantly, the more we know how these things work, the higher the possibility we can contribute and make the Ruby community better.

-Make it simple.
+Let's help each other and make it simple.